 Any accident involving a truck is different from a regular passenger vehicle accident in several important ways.
 Trucks are usually at least 20 to 30 times heavier than passenger vehicles and take longer to slow down or come to a stop while braking, both of which can increase the force of a truck’s impact during an accident.

-To minimize risks that trucks pose to other vehicles on the road, the trucking industry is heavily regulated.
-Almost every aspect of trucking is regulated: how much weight a truck can carry, truck driver hiring practices and maintenance schedules are just a few regulated areas.
+To minimize the risks that trucks pose to other vehicles on the road, the trucking industry is heavily regulated.
+Almost every aspect of trucking is regulated: how much weight a truck can carry, truck driver hiring practices, and maintenance schedules are just a few regulated areas.